meghanhkoon/stock-analysis/README.md

 ***Purpose***

 The purpose of this new VBA script is to refactor the code to make it run more efficiently (faster) to output each Ticker's name, Total Daily Volume, and Return.
+Instead of having the code run through the sheet multiple times for each ticker, the refactored code should enable the code to go through our data much quicker (by eliminating our nested for loop).
 See the screenshot below for the Analysis for All Stocks in 2018.

 ![AllStocks](Resources/AllStocks.png)